CluedIn-io/CluedIn.Documentation/docs/010-getting-started/060-rule-builder.md

 1. On the rule details page, select the delete icon, and then confirm that you want to delete the rule.

-    You deleted the rule, but the items to which the rule was applied still contain the changes made by the rule.
+    You deleted the rule, but the records to which the rule was applied still contain the changes made by the rule.

-1. To return the items to which the rule was applied to their original state, [re-process the entity](#re-process-entity).
+1. To return the records to which the rule was applied to their original state, [reprocess the records](#reprocess-records).

-    You deleted the rule and returned the items to which the rule was applied to their original state.

 # Results